official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 618. Mr Campbell wrote that Mr Blair had written the speech “pretty much … himself”.
-He would make it clear that the UK would “support” the US on Iraq “but also make the point about UN inspectors effectively as an ultimatum”.234
+He would make it clear that the UK would “support” the US on Iraq “but also make the point about UN inspectors effectively as an ultimatum”.[^234]

-619. The references in the speech to the UN and the use of the word “justified” in relation to regime change were “strengthened” after the discussions with President Bush.235
+619. The references in the speech to the UN and the use of the word “justified” in relation to regime change were “strengthened” after the discussions with President Bush.[^235]

-620. Sir Michael Jay commended the speech in a telegram to FCO posts on 7 April and invited them to draw on it.236
+620. Sir Michael Jay commended the speech in a telegram to FCO posts on 7 April and invited them to draw on it.[^236]

 621. Mr Powell told the Inquiry that Mr Blair’s College Station speech was not intended to develop a new policy on Iraq; and that there was “no intention of changing policy on regime change in Iraq”.
 He added that the comments on regime change were in the

-234 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^234]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown
-235 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^235]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown
-236 Telegram 73 FCO London to Madrid, 10 April 2002, ‘The Prime Minister’s Meeting with President Bush, 5-7 April’.
+[^236]: Telegram 73 FCO London to Madrid, 10 April 2002, ‘The Prime Minister’s Meeting with President Bush, 5-7 April’.

 500

-The Report of the Iraq Inquirycontext of a need for the international community “to take action where we need to take action, but you can’t do that just on the basis of the wish for regime change”.237
+context of a need for the international community “to take action where we need to take action, but you can’t do that just on the basis of the wish for regime change”.[^237]

-622. A brief account of the outcome of the visit was provided in a telegram from the FCO on 10 April, providing additional points which Mr Ricketts had used in briefing EU Ambassadors.238 In relation to Iraq, it stated:
+622. A brief account of the outcome of the visit was provided in a telegram from the FCO on 10 April, providing additional points which Mr Ricketts had used in briefing EU Ambassadors.[^238] In relation to Iraq, it stated:

 “The Prime Minister came away convinced that President Bush would act in a calm, measured and sensible but firm way.
 There was no question of precipitate